Skip to main content

 The Volksbühne am Rosa-Luxemburg-Platz – leading German film actors, experimental theatre and provocative productions, some even with English surtitles!

-Aside from provocative and widely discussed critical explorations of contemporary issues and multimedia adaptations of novels, the productions by Christoph Marthaler, Christoph Schlingensief (†), Dimiter Gotscheff and René Pollesch have really made waves.
+In addition to much-discussed critical analyses of contemporary issues and multimedia adaptations of novels, the legendary productions by Christoph Marthaler, Christoph Schlingensief (†), Dimiter Gotscheff (†) and René Pollesch (†) in particular caused an international sensation during the Castorf era.

-Some performances have English surtitles.
-For more details, check the programme in advance.
+Some of the plays have English surtitles.
+Please enquire in advance.

 Tickets